awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_DATABASE.md

 Username for the database owner\.

 CONNECTION LIMIT \{ *limit* \| UNLIMITED \}
 The maximum number of database connections users are permitted to have open concurrently\.
-The limit is not enforced for super users\.
+The limit isn't enforced for super users\.
 Use the UNLIMITED keyword to permit the maximum number of concurrent connections\.
 A limit on the number of connections for each user might also apply\.
 For more information, see [CREATE USER](r_CREATE_USER.md)\.
 The default is UNLIMITED\.
 To view current connections, query the [STV\_SESSIONS](r_STV_SESSIONS.md) system view\.
 If both user and database connection limits apply, an unused connection slot must be available that is within both limits when a user attempts to connect\.

 ## CREATE DATABASE Limits<a name="r_CREATE_DATABASE-create-database-limits"></a>